alphagov/notifications-python-client/DOCUMENTATION.md

 You can leave out this argument if your service only has one email reply-to address, or you want to use the default email address.

 ### Send a document by email
+Send files without the need for email attachments.

-To send a document by email, upload a file then add a placeholder field to the template.

-The placeholder field contains a secure link to download the document instead of an attachment.
+To send a document by email, add a placeholder field to the template then upload a file.
+The placeholder field will contain a secure link to download the document.

 [Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.

+#### Add a placeholder field to the template

+In Notify, use double brackets to add a placeholder field to the email template.
+For example:

+"Download your document at: ((link_to_document))"

 #### Upload your document